 - 5 ½ cups water

-- Fill a large bowl with water and add ½ cup of vinegar.
+- Fill a large bowl with 5 ½ cups of water and add ½ cup of vinegar.
 Add strawberries and let soak for 5 minutes.

 - Place strawberries in a colander and rinse with fresh water.
 Place on a paper towel lined baking sheet until dry, about 20 minutes.